Welcome to LittleSugarSnaps. My place for sharing enticing and easy sweet and savoury recipes with a side helping of cocktails.

 I’m a firm believer in teaching my children how and why to eat healthily.
 Though you’ll find a whopping stash of sweet treats on this site, those recipes are exactly that: treats.
 We eat healthily for the majority of the week and enjoy our indulgences on the weekends, celebrations and holidays.
 Or when somebody needs cheering up.
 My view is that treats should remain sacred – something to look forward to – and never taken for granted.

-Each and every member of my family takes regular exercise, from swimming, cycling or hockey to long hikes.
-Healthy food, exercise and occasional treats seems like a good balance to me.
+Each and every member of my family takes regular exercise, from swimming, gymming, dancing or playing hockey.
+Healthy food, exercise and occasional treats seem like a good balance to me.

 Why You Can Trust My Recipes